dits-family-cookbook/dits-family-cookbook.github.io/recipes/baking-and-desserts/bars/kittys-peanut-butter-bar.md

 # Directions

 1. Melt butterscotch chips, butter (or margarine) in a pot.
-Stir in peanut butter and a small handfull of chocolate chips.
+Stir in peanut butter and a small handful of chocolate chips.
 1. Let cool slightly.
 1. Add coconut, vanilla and marshmallows.
 1. Spread in buttered 9"x9" pan.